deskree-inc/deskree-js/README.md

 const myTable = client.database().from('YOUR_TABLE_NAME')
 ```

-And then you can get, insert, update and delete entries of this particular table.
+And then you can get, create, update and delete entries of this particular table.

 #### Get all entries